securityfirst/tent-content/contents_ru/travel/kidnapping/advanced/kidnap-stages.md

 [Title]: # (Этапы похищения)
 [Order]: # (0)

-Your mai
- goal if you have bee
+Your main goal if you have been kidnapped is to survive and regain freedom.
- kid
-apped is to survive a
-d regai
- freedom.

-How you behave duri
-g a kid
-appi
-g ca
- i
-crease or reduce the likelihood of survival a d regai i g freedom.
-You therefore have some co trol over the outcome of a kid appi g.
+How you behave during a kidnapping can increase or reduce the likelihood of survival and regaining freedom.
+You therefore have some control over the outcome of a kidnapping.

-There are five key phases of a kid ap/hostage situatio
+There are five key phases of a kidnap/hostage situation:
-:

-1. Surveilla
+1. Surveillance
-ce
 2. Capture
-3. Tra
-sport (This could happe
- several times)
+3. Transport (This could happen several times)
-4. Co
+4. Confinement
-fi
-eme
-t
-5. Release/ Termi
+5. Release/ Termination
-atio

-Preve
-tio
- measures for stages o
-e a
-d two are dealt with i
- the Begi

-er lesso
-.
-This lesso
- will outli
-e survival strategies for capture, tra sport, co fi eme t a d release.
+Prevention measures for stages one and two are dealt with in the Beginner lesson.
+This lesson will outline survival strategies for capture, transport, confinement and release.